Brushing With Death While Snorkeling in Iceland's Silfra Fissure

 BY LOGAN NOLIN · AUG 2018 · TRAVEL

+I booked my tour through Viator, click here for the link.
 I’m a firm believer that some of the best and funniest memories are made when things go wrong and this is no exception.
 Without further ado, here is the story of how I nearly drowned while snorkeling in Iceland:

 As I was being outfitted in a full-body dry suit, I began to think that this might not have been the greatest idea.
 I took years of swimming lessons growing up, but I'd never been a huge fan of water.
 I attribute this to my dad throwing me in the pool or dunking me as a kid, but I digress.
 The opportunity to see Silfra Fissure — where the tectonic plates of North America and Europe meet and are literally tearing Iceland apart — was too exciting and so onward I went.